Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 ![custom 404 page](assets/features/custom_404page.png)

-* Django amin panel was used for this project.
+* Django admin panel was used for this project.
 Out of the box it enables full administration functions.
 I include a screenshot of the base page below to give the reader an indication of the different functions added as per project requirements:

 ![django admin panel](assets/features/django_admin_panel_base_page.png)